 “He has no money and no family to speak of.
 Where would you live?
 How would you live?”

 “I’d go to Tombouctou if it meant I could get away from you, Catharine.”

-“Catharine and your father are right,” Madame said, “You can’t always rely on your first infatuation to be the right person to marry and if you act impulsively, you will regret it.”
+“Catharine and your father are right,” the Baronne said, “You can’t always rely on your first infatuation to be the right person to marry and if you act impulsively, you will regret it.”

 “I know you all mean well but I’m of age now and I’m old enough to make my own choices.”

 “You all are mean and hateful and want me to be unhappy.”

 Madeleine sulked off to her room and Catharine thought “Good.
 If she’s going to be that way, I don’t want her here spoiling everyone else’s fun.”